Luligu/matterbridge-shelly/README.md

 ### Any shelly device

-A working shelly device gen. 1 or 2.
+A working shelly device gen. 1 or 2 or 3.

+For Gen. 1 devices:

+- CoIoT: the CoIoT (coap) service must be enabled and the CoIoT peer must be mcast.
+If mcast is not working on your network put in the peer the Matterbridge ipv4Address an d port 5683 (e.g. 192.168.1.100:5683).
+Multicast may not work for all networks due to router or access poit configuration or network topology.
+If CoIoT is not configured correctly you will not receive any update from the device.

 ## How to install